Anthroposophy: Divergence from conventional Christian thought

 According to Jane Gilmer, "Jung and Steiner were both versed in ancient gnosis and both envisioned a paradigmatic shift in the way it was delivered."
 As Gilles Quispel put it, "After all, Theosophy is a pagan, Anthroposophy a Christian form of modern Gnosis."
 Maria Carlson stated "Theosophy and Anthroposophy are fundamentally Gnostic systems in that they posit the dualism of Spirit and Matter."
 She also stated that Theosophy and Anthroposophy "are both modern gnostic doctrines."
 R. McL.
 Wilson in The Oxford Companion to the Bible agrees that Steiner and Anthroposophy are under the influence of gnosticism.
 Robert A. McDermott says Anthroposophy belongs to Christian Rosicrucianism.
 According to Nicholas Goodrick-Clarke, Rudolf Steiner "blended modern Theosophy with a Gnostic form of Christianity, Rosicrucianism, and German Naturphilosophie".
+Gary Lachman stated that Steiner stood for a "heavily Christianized version of Theosophy" and "Christianized occult science".
 Nicholas Goodrick-Clarke described Anthroposophy as a [modern] offshoot of Ancient Gnosticism, especially of "the aeons of the Valentinian pleroma".
 Geoffrey Ahern states that Anthroposophy belongs to neo-gnosticism broadly conceived, which he identifies with Western esotericism and occultism.
 Stefanie von Schnurbein briefly agrees that Steiner propagated Gnostic Christianity.

 Was Steiner a Gnostic?
 Yes and no. Yes, from the point of view that he offered insights and methods for a personal experience of Christ.
 I have formulated this aspect of his work as his hermeneutical key: 'not I, but Christ in me'.
 No, from the point of view that he was not trying to reestablish Gnosticism's practices into a neo-gnostic tradition.
 Steiner was, in his times, well aware of concerns articulated more recently by Pope Francis about the two subtle enemies of holiness, contemporary Gnosticism and contemporary Pelagianism.